Taking your pet to Australia

 The good news for cats is that no additional blood tests are required.

-However, for dogs, there may be up to three additional blood tests required within 45 days of their departure dates, depending on their sex and vaccination status.
+However, for dogs, there may be up to three additional blood tests required within 45 days of their departure date, depending on their sex and vaccination status.
 These are Brucella Canis, Leishmaniosis and Leptospirosis.

 What documentation is required for travel?